risuorg/risu/doc/presentations/devconfcz2018-presentation-revealmd.md

 ## Why not sosreports?

-- It’s not Citellus or ‘sosreports’, SOS collects data from the system, Citellus, runs tests/plugins against the data collected.
+- It’s not Risu or ‘sosreports’, SOS collects data from the system, Risu, runs tests/plugins against the data collected.
 - Sosreport is installed in RHEL base channels, this makes it well spread, but also, slower to get changes.
 - Frequently, data about errors or errors to be, is already in sosreports.
-- Citellus is based on known issues and easy to extend with new ones, requires faster devel cycle, targeting more a devops or support teams as target audience.
+- Risu is based on known issues and easy to extend with new ones, requires faster devel cycle, targeting more a devops or support teams as target audience.

 Note: Change speaker after this